Topological transport of vorticity on curved magnetic membranes

-\tt{Discussion}In this work, we developed topological hydrodynamics for vortices on curved membranes and devised a means to geometrically control vortex transport.
-To achieve this, we constructed the vorticity 3-current and phenomenologically introduced a torque that uses geometric torsion to enable electric current-induced vortex pumping.
+\tt{Discussion}In this work, we developed topological hydrodynamics for vortices on curved membranes and proposed an avenue to use geometric properties of the system, in particular chirality, as a tunable handle to bias vortex transport.
+To achieve this, we phenomenologically introduced a torque that uses geometric torsion to enable electric current-induced vortex pumping.
 With these building blocks, we analyzed a minimal setup which is described by an effective coupled electrical-vorticity circuit and realizes a feasible energy storage concept.
+We derive the vortexoelectric figure of merit $\mc Z_v$ and use this quantity to characterize the thermodynamic efficiency of the battery.

-For future works, it would be intriguing to extend our formalism to manifolds with different topologies.
-These setups may potentially be achieved by modern fabrication techniques, which have been employed to manufacture complex magnetic structures \cite{shekaSMALL22,streubelNATC15,phatakNL14,skoricNL20}.
+For future works, we may extend our formalism to manifolds with different topologies, such as the Möbius strip.
+These setups may potentially be achieved by modern fabrication techniques, which have been employed to manufacture complex magnetic structures~\cite{shekaSMALL22,streubelNATC15,phatakNL14,skoricNL20}.
+It is important to note that the topological continuity equation we formulated applies not only to magnetic systems but also more broadly to any system with a vectorial order parameter.
+In particular, these concepts can be directly applied to describe the transport of nematic disclinations in liquid crystals, a topic of much recent interest~\cite{vafaPRE24, vafaJPCM23,jiangLC23,duclosSCI20,evertsPRX21,sandfordNATC20}.
 Another possible direction would be to expand beyond vortex circuit elements and develop logic elements based on this physics.